Roullier, Hill and Wingard All Selected Preseason First Team All-MW

-2013: Yarbrough was a breakout player for UW as a sophomore, earning Honorable Mention All-Mountain West accolades.
+2013: Yarbrough was a breakout player for UW as a sophomore, earning First Team All-Mountain West accolades.
 Among his 89 tackles were 12 TFLs, a team-high mark, along with 6.5 sacks, a career high.
 His six TFLs were the sixth-best mark in Cowboy single-season history.
 He led all MW defensive linemen in tackles per game (7.4).
 Against Nebraska, Yarbrough tallied a career-high 13 tackles.
 For the season, he added a pass breakup, two fumble recoveries, two forced fumbles and a blocked extra point.

 2012: Yarbrough had a strong redshirt freshman year, starting the last three games of the season.
 He led the Pokes with four sacks for minus-18 yards.
 He had a dominant performance versus UNLV, tallying seven stops, including three sacks and four tackles for loss.
 From his defensive end spot, he had 42 tackles and six tackles for loss.
 Against New Mexico, Yarbrough had a career-high 11 tackles.
 He earned his first letter.